sjawhar/circleci-orb-github-wiki/docs/Home.md

 **Parameters**
 * `commit-user-name`: User name with which wiki changes should be commited.
 Default: `CircleCI`
-* `commit-user-email`: User email with which wiki changes should be commited
+* `commit-user-email`: User email with which wiki changes should be commited.
+Default: `circleci@wiki`
 * `push-wiki-repo`: Push to wiki repo after commit.
 Default: `true`
 * `sidebar-placeholder`: String in sidebar files to replace with page header links.
 Default: `{{SIDEBAR_POPULATE}}`
 * `ssh-key-fingerprint`: Fingerprint of the SSH key with push access to your repo.